dwiiipoetra/dwiiipoetra/README.md

 - 😄 Fun fact: I'm looking for a partner not an enemy

 I'm a passionate Frontend Developer with experience in various modern web technologies.
-I specialize in building dynamic web applications using the following technologies:
+I specialize in building dynamic web applications using the following technologies :

 ## Tech Stack